-Your blog URL should slide off the tip of your tongue as effortlessly as it does off the tip of your fingers.
+Your blog URL should slide off your tongue as effortlessly as it does off your fingers.
 It makes it easy for consumers to call and tell their friends or coworkers about it.

 Simply said, the blog domain should be straightforward to spell and speak.

 Having a keyword in your domain name can help with SEO since it tells search engines what your site is about and increases your chances of ranking for comparable keywords.